-One autumn in medieval Provence a nobleman’s only daughter finds herself mysteriously pregnant.
-The girl, Lidoire, has never lain with a man and wonders if she, like the Virgin Mary, has conceived immaculately.
+One autumn in medieval Provence a nobleman’s only daughter, Lidoire, finds herself mysteriously pregnant.
+She has never lain with a man and wonders if she, like the Virgin Mary, has conceived immaculately.

-But Moreau’s plans are more than what they seem; and in the wilderness, Lidoire makes a decision that will reveal the shocking truth of her pregnancy, a decision whose repercussions will be felt from the idyllic, sun-drenched vineyards of southern France to the bloody battlefield outside the Holy City of Jerusalem.
+Soon, with the help of her father’s vintner, Lidoire flees to forest to hide and await the birth.
+There, she makes a decision that ultimately reveals the shocking truth of her pregnancy, a decision for which repercussions are felt from the idyllic, sun-drenched vineyards of southern France to the bloody battlefield outside the Holy City of Jerusalem.